robenkleene/development-references/helix/helix-multiple-cursors.md

 5. Hit `c` (or `r`) to replace all selected instances

 Use `(` / `)` to jump between matches, and `A-,` to remove a match

+## Processing Shell Output

+1. With shell content on the clipboard, open a new document with `hx`
+2. Use `<space>R` to replace the contents of the buffer with the clipboard contents
+3. The text should already be selected, so use `A-s` to start editing with multiple cursors